swetha-sundar/ai-samples/rag/azure-ai-foundry/readme.md

    python get_product_documents.py
    ```

-   You will be prompted for a user query; optionally you can pass it in as a command line argument; see code file
+   Optionally you can pass a query in as a command line argument.

 1. Chat with Products (Generate a response for user query instead of list of documents):